-Ribavirin represents a nucleotide analogue of guanosine and a broad-spectrum direct antiviral agent.
+Ribavirin represents a nucleotide analog of guanosine and a broad-spectrum direct antiviral agent.
 Although its usage has been associated with a number of adverse effects, most of them are mild, and all are reversible with cessation or dose reduction of the drug.

-Patients with a history of any significant cardiac disease should avoid this drug, as its administration can result in worsening of cardiac disease and lead to myocardial infarctions.
-The same is recommended for patients with spherocytosis and history of gastrointestinal bleeding.
+Patients with a history of any significant cardiac disease should avoid this drug, as its administration can result in worsening cardiac disease and lead to myocardial infarctions.
+The same is recommended for patients with spherocytosis and a history of gastrointestinal bleeding.
 The reason behind this is hemolytic anemia – the most common adverse effect of ribavirin.

 The major dose-limiting toxicity of ribavirin is hemolytic anemia, which is observed in 10-13% of all the patients.
-The underlying mechanism is significant accumulation and lack of dephosphorylation of ribavirin 5'-triphosphate (RTP) in the erythrocytes, which is an active metabolite that interacts with viral RNA polymerases.
+The underlying mechanism is a significant accumulation and lack of dephosphorylation of ribavirin 5'-triphosphate (RTP) in the erythrocytes, which is an active metabolite that interacts with viral RNA polymerases.

 As a result, high levels of RTP accumulate in the erythrocyte, reaching approximately 100x the concentration found in the serum.
 This extreme intracellular concentration of the nucleotide depletes ATP in the cell and leads to oxidative stress, ultimately damaging the cell membrane and resulting in lysis of the erythrocyte.

-Some reports have also demonstrated that ribavirin-induced hemolysis is influenced by the pretreatment platelet level, the haptoglobin phenotype and the combination therapy of ribavirin and interferon-α.
+Some reports have also demonstrated that ribavirin-induced hemolysis is influenced by the pretreatment platelet level, the haptoglobin phenotype, and the combination therapy of ribavirin and interferon-α.
 Depending on the severity of anemia, this toxicity may result in either dose reduction or permanent discontinuation of the treatment.